yramin/salesforce-pov/README.md

 - Update values in `build-transit-spoke/terraform.tfvars`.
 - For information on how to create the .json file for GCP, see https://docs.aviatrix.com/HowTos/CreateGCloudAccount.html.
+- For information on Aviatrix Controller HA, see https://docs.aviatrix.com/HowTos/controller_ha.html.

 ## terraform destroy